ICC Expresses Sadness At The Passing Of Dean Jones - UrduPoint

 ICC Expresses Sadness At The Passing Of Dean Jones

-ISLAMABAD, (APP - UrduPoint / Pakistan Point News - 24th Sep, 2020 ) :The International Cricket Council (ICC) has expressed sadness at the passing of former Australia international Dean Jones at the age of 59.
+LAHORE, (APP - UrduPoint / Pakistan Point News - 24th Sep, 2020 ) :The International Cricket Council has expressed sadness at the passing of former Australia international Dean Jones at the age of 59.

-In a statement, ICC Chief Executive Manu Sawhney said: "We are extremely sad to hear of Dean's sudden death and I would like to extend our deep condolences to his family and friends on behalf of the ICC.
+In a statement, ICC Chief Executive Manu Sawhney said on Thursday: "We are extremely sad to hear of Dean's sudden death and I would like to extend our deep condolences to his family and friends on behalf of the ICC.

 "Dean was a prolific batter playing in 52 Tests and 164 ODIs and was part of the 1987 Australia team who won the ICC Men's Cricket World Cup.
 He had a significant impact on the game of cricket as a player, as an advocate for the development of the sport as a coach and latterly in his role as a broadcaster.
 He will be sorely missed by all those in the cricket family.